mtekk/WP-Lynx/readme.txt

 * New feature: Lynx Prints are now styled in the WordPress visual editor.
 * New feature: Users are now warned if settings are out of date, allowed to do a one click settings migration.
 * New feature: Can now undo setting saves, resets, and imports.
-* Bug fix: “Blank” images should no longer load as thumbnail candidates.
+* Bug fix: Blank images should no longer load as thumbnail candidates.
 = 0.1.3 =
 * Bug fix: Improved CURL Error reporting.
 * Bug fix: Fixed issue with non UTF-8 or ASCII encoded sites.
 * Bug fix: Fixed issue with CURL and PHP in safe_mode.
 = 0.1.2 =
 * Initial Public Release

+== Upgrade Notice ==

+= 1.0.0 =
+This version requires PHP5.3 or newer, do not update if still on PHP5.2.
+This version introduces a newly rewritten Lynx Print adding interface.